JosephLai241/himitsu/README.md

 The compiled binary is located in `himitsu/target/release/` directory and is named `hmu`.
 You can now move the `hmu` binary to a different location for easier access, such as `/usr/local/bin` or `usr/bin`.

-# "How Does It Work?"
+# "How does it work?"

 ## Password Hashing and Validation